AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-governed-rag-data-products.md

 ## Routing Quantitative Questions Through the Semantic Layer

-Questions that require precise calculation—revenue, user counts, conversion rates—should not be answered from retrieved document chunks.
+Questions that require precise calculation, revenue, user counts, conversion rates, should not be answered from retrieved document chunks.
 They should route to the semantic layer for deterministic SQL generation.

 ```python
 from openai import OpenAI